Physical disabilities are the result of:

 If the suspect was a caregiver, the child or new caregiver may need help finding a personal care attendant.
 This service may be available through health insurance, Home Health Services, or other means.

-If the child’s mobility aid—wheelchair, walker, cane—is kept as part of evidence, consider how to replace it.
+If the child’s wheelchair, walker, or cane is kept as part of evidence, consider how to replace it.
 These devices support a child’s independence.